UVASGD/spring-2024-schoolrpg/README.md

-# ProjectTemplate
+# School of Nightmares
-This is a project template for SGD semester projects.
+This is the GitHub + Unity project for School of Nightmares, Spring 2024 SGD project!